Belly Dance Classes

 Homewood, AL 35209

-Learn the basic in-place and traveling steps, body isolations including shimmies, accents, circles.
+BASICS: Learn the basic steps and body isolations including shimmies, hip accents, circles.

 About Middle Eastern Belly Dance